RuliLG/RuliLG/README.md

 - [OpenGraphr](https://opengraphr.com/): Open Graph debugging tool and easy API
 - [Tailgraph](https://tailgraph.com/): Free Open Graph image generation tool using TailwindCSS
-- [#myBusiness](https://my-business.es/): Tailormade websites from less than 15€ / month.
-No permanence.

 ### 📪 How to reach me
 You can reach out to me on [my website](https://raullg.com/) or at my email [hi@raullg.com](mailto:hi@raullg.com).